freenas/freenas-docs/userguide/system.rst

   issue that describes the problem, and if applicable, what steps can be taken to reproduce it.

-* **Attachments:** this is the only optional field.
-It is useful for including configuration files or screenshots of any errors or tracebacks.

 Once you have finished completing the fields, click the :guilabel:`Submit` button to automatically generate and upload the report to https://redmine.ixsystems.com/projects/freenas/issues.